Habitat believes that everyone should have a safe, affordable place to call home.

 Ramp Up Door County lease lowers the overall cost to the homeowner and enables more Door County residents in need to be able to safely access and stay in their homes.
 People who could not afford a contractor-constructed ramp now have a lower-cost solution to stay safely in their homes throughout an illness or rehabilitation period.

-Ramp Up Door County is sponsored by Habitat for Humanity Volunteers, and grants from 100+Women Who Care Door County and the Door County United Way.
+Ramp Up Door County is sponsored by Habitat for Humanity Volunteers, and gifts from 100+Women Who Care Door County, the Door County United Way, Ephraim Moravian Church, Shepherd of the Bay Lutheran Church, St. Paul's Lutheran Church and YOU!

 Habitat offers home deconstruction services for your home renovation or teardown.
 Habitat will remove reusable materials: cabinets, lighting fixtures, plumbing fixtures, appliances, wood paneling, siding, doors, and trim.
 Items will be sold in the ReStore to raise money for new home construction and home repairs!